SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 ---
 layout: post
-title: "Finance Doesn't Need Better AI Prompts.
-It Needs Better Controls."
+title: "Finance Teams Need More Than Better AI Prompts.
+They Need Better Controls."
 authors: [Adit Shukla]
 tags: [AI Enablement, Finance, Generative AI, Governance]
 background_image: /assets/images/posts/Finance-AI-Controls.png
-subtitle: "How finance teams can make AI-assisted work faster, more useful, and ready for review."
+subtitle: "How finance teams can brief, challenge, and control AI-assisted work without giving up the speed advantage."
 date: 2026-07-15
+permalink: /articles/Finance-Teams-Need-More-Than-Better-AI-Prompts/
+redirect_from:
+  - /articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls/
 ---

 Give an AI tool a budget-versus-actual workbook and ask it to explain the largest variances.
 Within seconds, it can produce something that looks remarkably close to an executive-ready finance summary.